pauldijou/elm-kernel-helpers/README.md

 - This package is not published in the official Elm registry since it contains Kernel / Native code.
 You can still install it using [elm-github-install](https://github.com/gdotdesign/elm-github-install) or [elm-proper-install](https://github.com/eeue56/elm-proper-install).

 - Do not confuse Elm values and JavaScript values.
-A JavaScript array is neither an Elm `List` nor Elm `Array`, those a three different data structures. `null` and `undefined` are not the same as `Nothing`.
-You should probably never use either of them in your code.
+A JavaScript array is neither an Elm `List` nor Elm `Array`, those a three different data structures. `null` and `undefined` are not the same as `Nothing`, you should probably never use either of them in your code.
+On the other hand, nearly all primitives are the same (boolean, string, date, record/object), but be sure to floor/round/ceil a JavaScript number if you want an `Int`, otherwise consider it a `Float`.

 - If you are missing any documentation on a function, check the [Elm one](http://package.elm-lang.org/packages/elm-lang/core/5.1.1), all those functions are the same as the Elm ones but with a JavaScript syntax.

-- Pretty please, don't judge me or hate me for this project.
+- Pretty please, don't hate me for this project.
 Even if Kernel / Native is not the way to go when you are using Elm, sometime, you just need to write some (even more if you are doing server-side Elm), so you might as well do it with some helpers, right?

 ## Usage